 While we schedule most activities to be as inclusive as possible, we recognize that some may not be interested in or able to participate in every activity.
 We always try to have an alternative activity scheduled, and our instructors do an excellent job of revising plans to ensure that every child feels included.

 What are meals like?

 Each meal is organized self-serve style from a buffet of hot and cold foods.
 Students dine together in our dining hall alongside counselors and staff.
-Breakfast is served at 8:30am, lunch is served at 12:30pm and dinner is served at 7:30pm nightly.
-Dessert is made fresh nightly, and snacks are available at all times.
+Breakfast is served at 8:00am, lunch is served at 12:30pm and dinner is served at 6:30pm nightly.
+Snacks are available at all times.

 How can I contact my child during the week?

 Our camp allows cell phones and other electronic devices, but not their use during activities.
 Additionally, reception problems are common in mountainous parts of New York State.
 Our facility has a land line and office staff that can be utilized if parents need to contact their child, or if children wish to speak to their parents for whatever reason, including homesickness.
 Students are invited to bring smartphones, tablets or laptops to the camp so that they may email or phone their parents over our WiFi network.

 We are happy to keep laptops, passports, electronic devices and other personal effects secure for campers.
 Campers are invited to keep their valuables locked in a cabin with our director, and retrieve them when needed.

 Model UN Camp maintains a strictly enforced safety policy, as certified by the State of New York.
 By maintaining a small program size, and adhering to a 6:1 camper-to-counselor ratio, we are able to make safety a top priority at the program.
 During the day, our entire group stays together on site, with staffers assigned at all times to oversee indoor and outdoor activities.
 Upon conclusion of evening activities, campers return to their cabins.